 More is more!
 We all objectively know that knowledge hoarding is bad and knowledge sharing is good—unfortunately knowledge hoarding is still an all-too-common problem.
 Fortunately, KCS adoption fosters a culture where folks see the direct benefits of capturing and sharing what they know.

 There are times when you can be 100% sure that an asset will be needed in advance.
 While the proactive approach seems optimal, it can lead to wasted effort.
 Why spend any precious resources (especially time!) doing work that might never be needed by users?
 KCS methodology enables a model of doing work just as it’s needed.

 You can learn more through our recent KCS video testimonial from Waters Corporation, but the BEST way to learn is a dedicated workshop to truly immerse yourself in the methodology (and earning a certification can’t hurt your internal credibility—just saying).
-Stay tuned here for updates on the next KCS workshop in your area.
+Learn more about KCS Training options from certified MindTouch trainers.